GouveiaXS/angelicxs-policeK9/README.md

 Buttons for commands can easily be swapped in the config.

-# Add following code in qb-inventory or ps-inventory /server.lua at bottom
+# FOR QB-CORE Add following code in qb-inventory or ps-inventory /server.lua at bottom

 ```Lua
 -- required for k9